NAR: Existing home sales in February rose 9.5%

 In the Midwest, existing home sales jumped 8.4% from a month ago to an annual rate of 1.03 million in February, down 3.7% from a year earlier.
 The median price in the Midwest was $277,600, up 6.8% from February 2023.

-Sales of existing homes in the South jumped 9.8% from January to an annual rate of 2.02 million in February, down 2.9% from a year earlier.
+Existing home sales in the South jumped 9.8% from January to an annual rate of 2.02 million in February, down 2.9% from a year earlier.
 The median price in the South was $354,200, up 4.1% from last year.

 In the West, existing home sales jumped 16.4% from a month ago to an annual rate of 850,000 in February, down 1.2% from a year earlier.
 The median price in the West was $593,000, up 9.1% from February 2023.